k0f1/configuring-linux-web-server/README.md

   `sudo chmod -R 775 /var/www/your_cloned_project_ directory`

 Install postgresql with `sudo apt-get install postgresql`, inside the cloned directory Install psycopg2 with `sudo apt-get install python3-psycopg2`

+Create a file __init__.py  inside the application directory, To convert catalog into a module with a sample flask app at a minimum:

+`from flask import Flask`
+`app = Flask(__name__)`

-cd into cloned directory and edit the files within the directory as follows:
+Eedit the files within the cloned directory as follows:
-* Edit application.py to `__init__.py` with sudo mv,
-* Edit database_setup.py, application.py and functions_helper.py to change engine = create_engine('sqlite:///database.db') to engine = create_engine('postgresql://catalog:password@localhost/catalog')
+* Edit application.py, database_setup.py, application.py and functions_helper.py to change engine = create_engine('sqlite:///database.db') to engine = create_engine('postgresql://catalog:password@localhost/catalog')

-Switch to postgres object with: `sudo -i -u postgres`

 ### Setting Up Postgresql Database

 Use this command to start the Postgres interactive shell and to switch user to Postgres: You must be already logged in as a sudo user

-`$ sudo -i -u postgres`
+Switch to postgres object with: `sudo -i -u postgres`

 * Create database user with:
 `postgresql@IP Adress: createruser -P <username>`